0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 then one run sees $S_A < \texttt{tol}$ and exits the loop; the other sees $S_B \ge \texttt{tol}$ and performs one more projection iteration.
 That extra iteration is not a “low-order digit” change.
 It is a different program path: the state after the step changes discontinuously with respect to the reduction outcome, and over a horizon it can shift the entire event history.

 This connects directly to differentiation-through-unrolled-solvers: as a function of inputs and parameters, the **iteration count is piecewise constant**.
-If you unroll “the iterations that actually ran,” the overall mapping is **piecewise smooth**, and the gradient you get is the derivative of the executed branch of the loop.
+If you unroll "the iterations that actually ran," the overall mapping is **piecewise smooth**, and the gradient you get is the derivative of the executed branch of the loop.
 Along iteration-count boundaries, that derivative can **jump**.

+{% include figures/it_discontinuity.html fig_id="disc1" data="/assets/data/it_sweep.json" caption="Iteration count it(k) is piecewise constant.
+At boundaries where the iteration count changes, the gradient can jump discontinuously.
+The 'AMP (unsafe)' mode shows larger gradient discontinuities due to reduced-precision termination." %}

 If termination is based on a global reduction, it is often worth asking whether a single global sum should be the branch point at all.
 Per-instance termination, a small amount of hysteresis in the stopping rule, or computing the reduction in FP32/FP64 (ideally with a deterministic accumulation order) can all make the program less knife-edge without changing the high-level intent.